seblegall/kp/README.md

 ```

 * `container_id` is the container ID you can get by running `docker ps`
-* `/path/to/my/file` is your source file you want to copy.
+* `/path/to/my/file` is the source file you want to copy.
 It can be a single file
 or a directory.
-With Kopy you don't even have to precise your want to copy a directory.
+With Kopy you don't even have to precise you want to copy a directory.
-* `/tmp` is the path where to copy the files in the container.
+* `/tmp` is the path where to copy the file in the container.

 Example with Kubernetes :